Moses Small Biography

 The well-known journalist earned a bachelor’s degree in Honors and Broadcast Journalism from Emerson College in Boston, as well as a minor in Global and Post-Colonial Studies.

-Moses Small – Family
+Moses Small parents and siblings – Family

 Following his birth in Birmingham, Alabama, Moses grew up in Portland, Maine.
 From a young age, he was drawn to storytelling as an adopted African-American growing up in a white family.
 He used stories to reconnect with his Kenyan heritage throughout his boyhood.
 In 2018, he spent a month in Nairobi, Kenya, with his biological family.